Current featured exhibitions:

 See the beautiful, revealing works of artist Takuichi Fujii, who came to Washington in 1906.
 He married and started a family in Seattle.
 During World War II, Fujii was incarcerated at Minidoka, Idaho, for three and a half years.
 Photography was not permitted in the camp, but Fujii's drawings and paintings documented, and powerfully convey, the environment and experiences.
 This exhibition is based on a recent book by Barbara Johns, "The Hope of Another Spring: Takuichi Fujii, Artist and Wartime Witness."

-Glasnost & Goodwill presents a fascinating look at how Northwest citizens helped to thaw the cold war through grassroots diplomacy.
-Visitors will see artifacts from the Goodwill Games, the International Peace Climb on Mount Everest, and more.
+Glasnost & Goodwill presents a fascinating look at how Northwest citizens helped to thaw the Cold War through grassroots diplomacy.
+Visitors will see artifacts from the Goodwill Games, the Earth Day 20 International Peace Climb on Mount Everest, and more.
 Visit the History Museum this fall and winter to learn about how the extraordinary efforts of ordinary people across two continents achieved change during the 1950s-1990s.

 The Great Hall